cmu-sei/juneberry/docs/getting_started.md

 ### Building a container

-If a Juneberry container can't be acquired (or needs to be modified) it can be built from scratch as described in [Building Juneberry Docker Containers](building_docker.md).
+If a Juneberry container can't be acquired (or needs to be modified), it can be built from scratch as described in [Building Juneberry Docker Containers](building_docker.md).

 ## Starting the Container